-212 PRACTICUM IN EARLY CHILDHOOD EDUCATION 3 UNITS C-ID ECE 210

-Prerequisite: "C" grade or higher or "Pass" in CD 123, 125, 130, 131 or equivalent practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
+212 PRACTICUM IN EARLY CHILDHOOD EDUCATION 3 UNITS C-ID ECE 210 practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
 Child-centered, play-oriented approaches to teaching, learning, and assessment, and knowledge of curriculum content areas will be emphasized as student teachers design, implement, and evaluate experiences that promote positive development and learning for all young children.
-CSU